aws/aws-toolkit-common/telemetry/vscode/README.md

 The script has two arguments:

-1. `--input` accepts lists of paths to telemetry JSON files, seperated by commas.
-For example, "--input=abc.json,/abc/bcd.json"
+1. `--extraInput` accepts lists of paths to telemetry JSON files, seperated by commas.
+For example, "--extraInput=abc.json,/abc/bcd.json"
 2. `--output` accepts one path which represents where the final output will go.
 For example, "--output=abc.ts"